backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/API Gateway DVA.md

 > [!note] Callers of the API must supply an assigned API key In the `x-api-key` header in requests to the API

+> [!question]- A company maintains a REST API service using Amazon API Gateway with native API key validation.
+The company recently launched a new registration page, which allows users to sign up for the service.
+The registration page creates a new API key using *CreateApiKey* and sends the new key to the user.
+When the user attempts to call the API using this key, the user receives a *403 Forbidden error*.
+Existing users are unaffected and can still call the API.
+What code updates will grant these new users’ access to the API?
+> The *createUsagePlanKey* method must be called to associate the newly created API key with the correct usage plan.

 ## HTTP API vs REST API
 - HTTP APIs
 	- **low-latency**, **cost-effective** AWS Lambda proxy, HTTP proxy APIs and private integration (no data mapping). **Only proxies**.